 Toggle: English / Spanish

-Laparoscopy - diagnostic
+Laparoscopy - diagnostic; Exploratory laparoscopy

-How the test is performed
+How the Test is Performed

-A surgeon makes a small cut below the belly button (navel) and inserts a needle into the area.
-Carbon dioxide gas is passed into the abdomen to expand the area.
-This gives the surgeon more room to work, and helps the surgeon see the organs more clearly.
+- A needle or tube is inserted into the incision.
+Carbon dioxide gas is passed into the abdomen through the needle or tube.
+The gas helps expand the area, giving the surgeon more room to work, and helps the surgeon see the organs more clearly.

-A tube is placed through the cut in your abdomen.
+- A tube is placed through the cut in your abdomen.
 A tiny video camera (laparoscope) goes through this tube and is used to see the inside of your pelvis and abdomen.
 More small cuts may be made if other instruments are needed to get a better view of certain organs.

-If you are having gynecologic laparoscopy, dye may be injected into your cervix area so the surgeon can better see your fallopian tubes.
+- If you are having gynecologic laparoscopy, dye may be injected into your cervix area so the surgeon can view the fallopian tubes.

-After the exam, the gas, laparoscope, and instruments are removed, and the cuts are closed.
+- After the exam, the gas, laparoscope, and instruments are removed, and the cuts are closed.
 You will have bandages over those areas.

-How to prepare for the test
+How to Prepare for the Test

-How the test will feel
+How the Test will Feel

 You may also have shoulder pain for a few days.
 The gas used during the procedure can irritate the diaphragm, which shares some of the same nerves as the shoulder.
 You may also have an increased urge to urinate, since the gas can put pressure on the bladder.